git-lfs/git-lfs/README.md

    67fcf6a..47b2002  main -> main
 ```

-Note: Git LFS requires at least Git 1.8.2 on Linux or 1.8.5 on macOS.

 ### Uninstalling

 If you've decided that Git LFS isn't right for you, you can convert your